Vientiane Prefecture: Monuments

 Patuxay is a memorial monument, which is a landmark in Vientiane built in 1958 on Lanexang Avenue.
 Its architecture inspired by the Arc de Triomphe.
-The monument's five towers represent the Five Principles of Peaceful Coexistence among nations of the world.
-They are also representative of the five Buddhist principles of "thoughtful amiability, flexibility, honesty, honour, and prosperity".
-It has gateways on four sides oriented to the four cardinal directions.
+The monument's 5 towers represent the Five Principles of Peaceful Coexistence among nations of the world.
+They are representative of the 5 Buddhist principles of "thoughtful amiability, flexibility, honesty, honour, and prosperity".
+It has gateways on 4 sides oriented to the 4 cardinal directions.
 The East-West gateway open to the Long Xang Avenue, which is used during ceremonial national parades.
 It is a popular location for visitors and local people who visit the monuments in the afternoons.